j23414/mango-user-guide/basics.md

 Run the gel script and the object "net" shows up under Graphs in the Data panel.
 Two other objects are created: nt, and lt.
 Click and expand the two.

 Notice **nt** has string name with a bunch of other things listed with an underscore prefix.
 The prefixed attributes are called **system-defined attributes**.
 Expand **lt** and take a look at the attributes.
-These are usually assocated with the 3D layout or visualization of the network.
+These are usually associated with the 3D layout or visualization of the network.

 Double click "net" and a new tab shows up in the Graph Canvases area.